The History of Gold’s Gym

 In 1974, freelance photographer George Butler and his partner, novelist Charles Gaines, called Sprague about the possibility of filming some of the bodybuilders in California.
 The two men had been responsible for Pumping Iron a book on the subculture of bodybuilding published that same year, which had met with financial success.
 The clear interest in bodybuilding from the general public encouraged the two men their work to the silver screen.

 Despite the success of Pumping Iron the book, Gaines and Butler failed to secure any real form of funding for a movie.
 Studios were doubtful that a documentary on a niche subculture would garner any interest whatsoever.
 Not that the lack of support deterred the two men.
 Keeping costs to the bear minimum, Butler and Gaines managed to raise enough money for the necessary equipment and a contract for the star Arnold Schwarzenegger ($50,000 for the Austrian Oak’s services).
 Luckily for the aspiring film makers, they managed to secure a free venue for the majority of their filming, none other than Gold’s Gym.
-There the two men would film legends like Arnold, Columbu, Waller and countless others lift weights with unparalleled intensity.
+This is where we saw them film legends like Arnold, Columbu, Waller and countless others lift weights with unparalleled intensity.

 The movie itself was shot over the course of a month and detailed the epic bodybuilding battle between Arnold and Lou Ferrigno for the 1975 Mr. Universe and Mr. Olympia titles.
 Aside from the constant financial worry the two men faced, they also had to deal with massaging the egos of the periphery lifters.
 Whilst Arnold was earning $50,000, the rest were given paltry contracts, something that irked the men in Golds.
 Every now and then, scenes would have to be re-shot after a disgruntled bodybuilder deliberately stepped into frame.
 Eventually however, deals were struck and by the end of 1975, Butler had all but wrapped up shooting the movie.